What Are the Benefits of a Buckwheat Pillow?

 It took me a long time to realize just how important a pillow can be to a good night’s sleep.
 I assumed that any pillow would do—get a soft one and I’d be good to sleep, sleep, sleeeeep!
 Wrong.
-I was totally missing out on better sleep.
+I was totally missing out.

 A friend introduced me to the idea of a buckwheat pillow, enthusiastically telling me that it was “the best pillow ever.”
 Skeptical, I ordered a 14×20″ pillow and waited for it to arrive.
 When it did, I was surprised.
 It was not at all what I expected.
 It was hefty: about 4 lb.
 I unzipped the pillowcase and found it full of thousands of tiny buckwheat hulls, which are the by-product of milling the buckwheat plant.

 1. Superior Support

 The pillow’s buckwheat hull fill will perfectly conform to the shape of your head and neck, effectively eliminating any pain-causing pressure points.
-The hulls’ irregular shape allows them to cling to each other, which helps the pillow hold its shape.
+The hulls’ irregular shape allows them to cling to each other, which allows the pillow to hold its shape.
 It’s sort of like a bean bag that doesn’t collapse on itself.

 You know that feeling: the pillow is too damn hot!
 A buckwheat hull pillow’s fill allows air to flow freely, keeping it cool all night long.
 Down, foam and other pillow types retain body heat and can become hot and uncomfortable.
 A buckwheat pillow does not retain heat; the hulls allow air to circulate, which means no more flipping to the cool side in the middle of the night.